Title: Fortunately, The Milk

 It took ages, even ages and ages for the father to come back from buying just one bottle of milk.
 When the father finally got home he told his children that he has been on an adventure across space and time with pirates, piranhas, green aliens, and wumpires with the help of a dinosaur called Professor Steg.
 The children listened carefully to his dad's adventure when he was buying milk.

-"Being a geological formation gives you a lot of time to think," said Splod.
+"How does a volcano know so much about transtemporal meta-science?" asked one of the pale green aliens."Being a geological formation gives you a lot of time to think," said Splod.
 "Also, I subscribe to a number of learned journals."

 After reading The Giving Tree I wanted to read more children's books and when I was scrolling my e-book files I found this book and decided to read it because (1) I've never read any Gaiman book and (2) it's quite short.
 I finished this book quite fast and thoroughly enjoyed it.